sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 ## Configuration

-The Sourcegraph chart is highly customizable to support a wide range of environments.
-Please review the default values from [values.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/values.yaml) and all [supported options](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph#configuration-options).
-Customizations can be applied using an override file.
-Using an override file allows customizations to persist through upgrades without needing to manage merge conflicts.
+The Sourcegraph Helm chart is highly customizable to support a wide range of environments.
+We highly recommend that customizations be applied using an override file, which allows customizations to persist through upgrades without needing to manage merge conflicts.

+The default configuration values can be viewed in the [values.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/values.yaml) file along with all [supported options](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph#configuration-options).

 To customize configuration settings with an override file, create an empty yaml file (e.g. `override.yaml`) to get started.

+(There are no pre-requisites to creating this file ahead of deployment!)

+It's recommended that the override file be maintained in a version control system such as GitHub, but for testing this can be created on the machine from which the Helm deployment commands will be run.

 > WARNING: __DO NOT__ copy the [default values file](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/values.yaml) as a boilerplate for your override file.
 You risk having outdated values during upgrades.

 Example overrides can be found in the [examples](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples) folder.
 Please take a look at our examples before providing your own configuration and consider using them as boilerplates.

-Provide the override file to helm:
+Providing the override file to Helm is done with the inclusion of the values flag and the name of the file:
 ```sh
 helm upgrade --install --values ./override.yaml --version 0.7.0 sourcegraph sourcegraph/sourcegraph
 ```
 When making configuration changes, it's recommended to review the changes that will be applied - see [Reviewing Changes](#reviewing-changes) for more details.

 ### Using external PostgreSQL databases